JunchengL/myundertale.com/MyBlog/source/_posts/Usefull-Commands.md

 title: Usefull Commands
 date: 2019-04-12 23:03:20
 tags:
+  - Linux
+categories:
+  - Linux
+description: Some usefull commands in my work
 ---

 # This post is to remind me of some usefull commands in my work.